djm89uk/djm89uk.github.io/rootme_ascr.md

 Wishing to simplify the task by not modifying rights, the administrator has not thought about the side effects ...

-### Connection
+### Connection Details

 - Host: challenge02.root-me.org
 - Protocol: SSH
 - Port: 2222
-- SSH access: ssh -p 2222 app-script-ch1@challenge02.root-me.org     WebSSH
+- SSH access: ssh -p 2222 app-script-ch1@challenge02.root-me.org
 - Username: app-script-ch1
 - Password: app-script-ch1